-To comply with operational This will involve: policies within the team and contribute to their ongoing development in order to improve service delivery.
+To comply with operational policies within the team and contribute to their ongoing development in order to improve service delivery.

 - 1. Becoming familiar with operational policies and procedures and implementing these. - 2.
 Identifying circumstances when policies and procedures may require modification in order to improve existing service delivery and contributing to this process via supervision sessions and team meetings. - 3.
 Implementing changes in practice or policy as they occur. - 4.
 Contributing to the collation of information about needs, including shortfalls, to assist the development of appropriate services for people and their carers. - 5.
-Leading the development of operational policies, procedures and working practices at local and divisional level. - 6.
-Preparing draft responses to complaints, members' enquiries and Freedom of Information requests on behalf of the Team Manager.
+Contribute to the development of operational policies, procedures and working practices at local and divisional level.

-Contribute as an effective and collaborative team member
+Contribute as an effective and This will involve: collaborative team member

 - 1. Participating in training to demonstrate competence. - 2.
 Undertaking training as required for the role. - 3.
 Participating in the development, implementation and monitoring of service plans. - 4.
 Championing the professional integrity of the service. - 5.
-Keep up to date with developments in practice, legislation, policy and procedure and participate in local implementation of change and modernisation. - Treating all information acquired through employment, both formally and informally, in confidence.
-There are strict rules and protocols defining employee access to and use of the council's databases.
-Any breach of these rules and protocols will be subject to disciplinary investigation.
-There are internal procedures in place for employees to raise matters of concern regarding such issues as bad practice or mismanagement. - Being aware of the council's legal obligations under the Data Protection Act 2018 (the "2018 Act") and the EU General Data Protection Regulation ("GDPR") for the security, accuracy and relevance of personal data held, ensuring that all administrative and financial processes also comply. - Maintaining customer records and archive systems in accordance with departmental procedures and policies as well as statutory requirements.
+Keep up to date with developments in practice, legislation, policy and procedure and participate in local implementation of change and modernisation.